PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Lecture/english.md

 We use a hash symbol "#" followed by "include". "include" is called a "compiler directive".

-Compiler directives after the hash "#" are things the compiler "pre-processes", which means when we *include* this file, the compiler literally replaces `#include <stdio.h>` with the code from the "stdio.h" file.
+Compiler directives after the hash "#" are things the compiler "pre-processes", which means when we *include* this file, the "compiler" program (which will convert our C code into 0s and 1s instructions for the processor) somehow will "include" the code from the "stdio.h" file.

-(We will get to what a compiler is later, just know it converts text based written code into `0`s and `1`s instructions for the computers processor)
+We surround the `stdio.h` file with greater than symbol `>` and the less than symbol `<`, because... well the father/original maker of C just designed C that way.

 "std" is short for "standard", and "io" is short for "input output", so we get "include standard input output code".

 The ".h" means it is a C "header" file.
 Headers files are normal C code except the code has already been turned into 0s and 1s!
-(This way the compiler doesn't have to also compile all the *headers* we include into 0s and 1s, and can just "link" the already compiled code with ours in the end).
+(This way the compiler doesn't have to also compile/convert all the *headers* we include into 0s and 1s, and can just "link" the already compiled code with ours in the end).
 The code in a "header" file is just a bunch of "function hints" to functions that are in the binary (already compiled/converted to 0s and 1s) code file.

 Where is the "stdio.h" code in the computer?
 The "stdio.h" code is used so often it comes builtin with most computers's.
-The compiler for your computer will ususally set itself up to find the stdio.h file.
+The compiler for your computer will usually set itself up to find the "stdio.h" file.
 By default Replit already has a compiler set up for us for converting our C code into 0s and 1s instructions.

-(You can also include `.c` files by using double quotes around the name of the file like this `#include "mycode.c"`)
+(You can also include regular `.c` files by using double quotes around the name of the file like this `#include "mycode.c"`)

 Now that we've included the standard input output *header* code, we can send output to the console using its `printf` function (`printf` meaning "print formatted").